 Use the 1-3 Journal Transactions window to review most accounting records.
 You can also enter adjusting journal entries and change the status of bank account records.
-You cannot, however, enter transactions or adjusting journal entries for the Accounts Payable, Accounts Receivable, Service Receivables, Inventory.
+However, you cannot enter transactions or adjusting journal entries for Accounts Payable, Accounts Receivable, Service Receivables, or Inventory.

-Best practices in accounting procedures require that you do not void transactions that have been processed by the bank.
+Generally accepted accounting principles require that you do not void transactions that have been processed by the bank.
 Therefore, it is not possible to void transactions with a status of 2-Cleared.